system-pclub/rust-programming-challenges/README.md

 ## 1. Artifact Expectation

 The collected data and the scripts to analyze the data are released in this repository.
-The detailed study results are released in a Excel document.
+The detailed study results are released in two Spreadsheet documents.
 Our scripts are implemented either in Python or in R.
 All Python scripts can be executed by Python 3.6 or a higher version.
 All R scripts can be executed by R 3.6 or a higher version.